Dualfuel671/Pidigi/README.md

 # APRS Digipeater (Raspberry Pi Zero 2 W + AIOC + Baofeng UV-5R)

 This repository now targets a **Raspberry Pi Zero 2 W** acting as an **APRS / AX.25 1200 baud digipeater** using an **AIOC (All‑In‑One Cable)** for audio + PTT interfacing to a **Baofeng UV‑5R**.
-The earlier ESP32 AFSK experimental transmitter code has been removed as per project pivot (Option C).
 The new focus is rapid deployment of a reliable, maintainable digipeater with room for later iGate, GPS, and remote management features.

 ## Repository Layout
 ```